California State Route 187

-State Route 187 (SR 187) is a state highway in the U.S. state of California that runs along Venice Boulevard in Los Angeles from Lincoln Boulevard (State Route 1) in Venice to Interstate 10 in the South Robertson district.
+State Route 187 (SR 187) is a state highway in the U.S. state of California that runs along Venice Boulevard in Los Angeles.
+Though some maps and signs may mark SR 187 as continuous between Lincoln Boulevard (State Route 1) in the Venice district to Interstate 10 in the South Robertson district, control of the highway have been relinquished in piecemeal segments to the City of Los Angeles since 2015, with the goal of decommissioning SR 187 as a state highway.
+As of 2025, only the portion surrounding the Interstate 10 interchange between Comey Avenue and Cadillac Avenue officially remains under state control.